Hiking cameras enable you to capture your experiences, whether you’re on a short day hike or rugged outdoor adventure.

 - Extras: 3″ TFT-LCD, built-in flash, TTL autofocus, ISO 80-3200, Full-HD 1080p video at 60fps, image stabilization, Wifi & NFC enabled

-The Canon PowerShot SX710 HS is a point-and-shoot travel camera with a long zoom range.
-It appeals to both beginners and more advanced shooters, and is a bit more expensive than our top pick in this category.
+The Canon PowerShot SX710 HS is a point-and-shoot hiking camera with a long zoom range.
+It appeals to both beginners and more advanced shooters and is a bit more expensive than our top pick in this category.

 The SX710 comes with a 20.3MP CMOS sensor paired with a DIGIC c image processor for high-quality photos.
 The most outstanding feature is the 30x optical zoom lens with a maximum aperture range of f/3.2 to 6.9.

 The focal length is 4.5mm to 35mm, equivalent to 25mm to 750m in 35mm format.
 Thanks to 5-axis image stabilization, you can take steady shots even at extreme zoom levels.